Priash-Rahman/Priash-Rahman-Restaurant-case-study-analysis-providing-bottleneck-inisghts/README.md

-#  Providing operational insights for local restaurant .
+#  Providing bottleneck insights for local restaurant .

 ### Dashboard Link :

 ## Problem Statement

 A local restaurant has 2 branches in two localtion.
-Based on their sales data they want to find  out if there are opportunitues for cost cutting or if their is any bottleneck in their staffing operation.
+Based on their POS and Timesheet data they want to find  out if there are opportunitues for cost cutting or if their is any bottleneck in their staffing operation.

 **The consumer of this project or Dashboard will be the local branch manager who doesn,t have good command over finance but has great exprience over hospitallity domain and can understand his own operation well.